Kitware/paraviewweb-demo/README.md

 ## Instructions for use

-The basic idea is to download a [zip](https://github.com/Kitware/paraviewweb-demo/archive/master.zip) of this repository and unpack into some location on the machine where you want to launch the demo.
+The basic idea is to download a [zip](https://github.com/Kitware/paraviewweb-demo/archive/master.zip) of this repository and unpack it into some location on the machine where you want to launch the demo.
 Then simply execute a `docker run ...` command line giving the appropriate command-line options, and that's it.

-In order for the demo to have any chance of showing something interesting, some data needs to be made available.
+In order for the demo to show something interesting, some data needs to be made available.
 In fact, for some of the links from the website to work, there are some requirement about what files are available within the mounted data directory.
 At a miminum the data root directory needs to contain the `disk_out_ref.ex2` file available with the ParaView data.

 ### Detailed Steps